seamusdemora/seamusdemora.github.io/MacStuff.md

 - Type `control-r` at the command prompt.
 This brings up a *search* prompt: `(reverse-i-search):`.
 Type whatever you can recall of a previously used command (e.g. `etc` ).
 As you type each character, the search continues.
 You can iterate back through all of the search results with `control-r`.
 When you've found the command you were looking for, hit the `enter` key to run it again "as-is", or make edits to the command (*use either of the left-right arrow keys*) before you run it.
 If you want to stop searching without running a command, type `control-g`.
 - You can use the `history` command! `history` outputs the entire history to `stdout`.
 As such, you can *filter* the history by piping it to (e.g.) `grep`: `history | grep etc`, or redirect it to a file (e.g.`history > mycmdhistory.txt`), or any other command (e.g. `history | tail -5`).
-- Of course, you can still use the *up-and-down arrow keys* to step forward (or backward) through the command history, but if your command history is extensive, this will take time.    [↩](#table-of-contents)
+- Of course, you can still use the *up-and-down arrow keys* to step forward (or backward) through the command history, but if your command history is extensive, this will take time.    [↑](#table-of-contents)

 ### 11. How to Disable Auto-Booting When Opening the Macbook Lid?